 Towson Online Services is the web-based system through which all TU students transact business with the

 university.
 Get convenient access to essential activities such as:

 In addition to storing your files on USB flash drives, media cards and your computer's

 hard drive, you can also keep files online in your cloud-based drives.
 Your WebMail

 Powered by Google account includes a Google Drive with unlimited capacity.
 The university also provides you with Microsoft Office 365

-or on your personal computer or mobile device.
+personal computer or mobile device.
 OTS’ Storage and Sharing Options Guide (PDF) will help you understand all of your storage options and make the best choices for